Physical Spirituality

 (Or rather, I do not see consciousness in a tree.
 We only comprehend the fields of meaning available to us, according to how we as functional organisms have aggregated.
 People and trees, as organisms that have aggregated along very different paths, have very different fields of meaning available to them.
 So while I do not see consciousness in a tree, trees may well see consciousness in each other.
 Deeming an organism to be conscious depends on who is doing the deeming.)

-Consciousness - sentience of one's own sentience - opens up dimensions of attention, reflection, introspection, association, abstraction, conception and imagination, facilitating a considered appreciation of one's experience and choices.
-I see memory as a sometime supplement to sentience but see it as necessary for consciousness.
-I see intent to necessarily employ features of consciousness.
+Consciousness - sentience of one's own sentience - opens up dimensions of attention, reflection, introspection, association, abstraction, conception and imagination, facilitating a considered evaluation of one's experience.
+I see thought as an implementation of consciousness, I see will as intent when features of consciousness are brought to bear, and I see memory as a sometime supplement to sentience but necessary for consciousness.

-Importantly, consciousness - sentience of one's own sentience - delivers an experience of being sentient, bestowing on the consciousness a sense of 'I', an awareness of its sentience and its own self-awareness, together with an ownership of its sentience and self-awareness , which includes a responsibility for its choices and actions.
-I see a sense of 'I' being necessary for the experience of emotion.
-A conscious being may develop a personality, with traits such as temperament, taste, style and disposition.
+Importantly, consciousness - sentience of one's own sentience - delivers an experience of being sentient, bestowing on the consciousness a sense of 'I', an awareness of its sentience and of its self-awareness, together with an ownership of its sentience and self-awareness, which includes a responsibility for its choices and actions.
+I see such a sense of 'I' being necessary for the experience of emotion.
+A conscious being can develop a personality - a collection of values - including preferences, styles of action, tastes and disposition.

-A conscious being may also see sentience in others, and may even recognize an experience of sentience in another; that is, it might recognize another's consciousness.
-I see attention, compassion, intent, playfulness and humour as expressions by which consciousness can be recognized.
-A sentience that is not conscious experiences its environment and acts in its own interest, but does not reflect on its experience and choices, does not have a sense of 'I' and does not have a sense of humour.
+A conscious being may also have the ability to be sentient of sentience in others.
+It may even recognize an experience of sentience in another, that is, it might recognize another's consciousness.
+I see attention, compassion, playfulness and humour as expressions by which consciousness (rather than sentience) can be recognized.
+A sentience that is not conscious experiences its environment and acts in its own interest, but does not reflect on its experience and intent, does not have a sense of 'I' and does not have a sense of humour.

 In this way I see all functional organisms, from the greatest trees to the tiniest viruses, to have the possibility of sentience, but see the possibility of consciousness only in animals.
 (Sentiences we might attribute to spirits are explored in Part III.)